-The Wake Forest Physics Department offers an outstanding educational program for the undergraduate student, with the option to pursue either the BS or the BA degree.
-The program is designed to give the student a broad understanding of physics, with the opportunity to pursue research at the forefront of biophysics, nanotechnology and molecular motors, condensed matter physics, gravitation and particle, and optical and laser physics.
-Opportunities in experimental, computational, and theoretical physics are found in each of these subject areas.
+The Wake Forest Physics Department offers an outstanding educational program for the undergraduate student, with the option to pursue a BS in physics, BA in physics or a BS in biophysics.
+The program is designed to give the student a broad understanding of physics, with the opportunity to pursue research at the forefront of biophysics, condensed matter physics, gravitation and particle, and medical physics.
+Opportunities in experimental, computational, and theoretical physics are found among these subject areas.
 The Department thus provides the unique mix of research opportunities similar to those found at large research universities with the atmosphere of a small liberal arts university.
 Graduates from the Wake Forest Physics Department hold rewarding positions at colleges, universities, industry and government laboratories, and not-for-profit institutes.

 Advanced Placement – credit granted according to the following schedule:

 - Physics 1, AP Score: 4 or 5, WFU credit hours: 4, Course: PHY 110